 With a solitary architecture, Plaosan presents a different matter of gorgeousness of a temple.
-Unlike the other Indonesian temples, Plaosan Temple is a fuse of Buddhist and Hindu.
-The temple owns an artistic structure of Buddhist temple in the base.
-Whilst in the top, the typical beauty of Hindu building stands out.
+Unlike the other Indonesian temples, Plaosan Temple is a fuse of Buddhism and Hinduism.
+The temple owns an artistic structure of a Buddhist temple in the base.
+Whilst at the top, the typical beauty of Hindu buildings stands out.

 The architecture represents an ancient romantic story.
 The two were separated in religion and ideology.
 However, their love was as enormous as the temple seems.
-Thus, the diverse rather create a beautiful harmony of two religions.
+Thus, the diverse rather creates beautiful harmony between two religions.
 It emerges along with the beauty of the temple buildings.

 Candi Plaosan Complexes

 Although the building design is a mix of two, Candi Plaosan sticks out to be a Buddhist temple.
 The temple is divided into two: Plaosan Lor and Plaosan Kidul complexes.
 Each complex has a wide yard with greens that please the eyes.
-Plaosan Lor is where 6 the Buddhist sculptures, Dhyani Boddhisatwa, takes place.
+Plaosan Lor is where 6 Buddhist sculptures, Dhyani Boddhisatwa located.

 The complex has two main temples.
 The first temple in the north part portrays the female ancestors.
 Meanwhile, the second main temple in the south draws the male ancestors.
 50 ancillary temples stand surrounding the main ones.
 Still, at the same complex, the visitors can also find 116 ancillary stupas.

-In the east and west part, tourist can see the trace of Plaosan’s old trench.
-It shapes a large square surrounds the temple area.
+In the east and west part, tourists can see the trace of Plaosan’s old trench.
+It shapes a large square that surrounds the temple area.
 Outside the trench, a long gate preserves the temple complex as well.
 Moreover, another trench building sites around the main temples of Plaosan Lor.

 Through each temple, the eyes can’t escape from the refreshing field view.
-In working hours, tourist can observe what the locals do for a living.
-The locals with their plowing tools, working in the fields for hours around.
+During working hours, tourists can observe what the locals do for a living.
+The locals with their plowing tools, work in the fields for hours around.
 At those times, it is best to observe Indonesian local cultures and get naturally blend in.

 Cycling & Running Best Scene